Derick1530/personal-website/content/what-is-a-problem.md

 type: Thought
 ---

-I feel it is important to declutter the definition of what a "problem" is so that frameworks for problem categorization, prioritization, and resolution can be created from a solid foundation.

-With this in mind, I have been dissatisfied with every definition of the term "problem" I have come across, so I wrote my own.
+I have been dissatisfied with every definition of the term "problem" I have come across, so I wrote my own.

 ---